Suzanne Grossmann

 Suzanne Grossmann (December 21, 1937 – August 19, 2010) was a Swiss-American actress, playwright and television writer, born in Basel, Switzerland.

+Early life and education

-She later lived and studied in Brazil, Canada, and the USA.
-Having first obtained her Bachelor of Arts degree at McGill University, in Montreal, Quebec, Ms Grossmann was among the first graduates of the National Theatre School of Canada in 1963.
+Grossmann lived and studied in Brazil, Canada, and the USA.
+Having first obtained her Bachelor of Arts degree at McGill University, Montreal, Quebec, Grossmann was among the first graduates of the National Theatre School of Canada in 1963.